grrr-amsterdam/grrr-utils/docs/README.md

 ## Functions

-A full list of functions and usage examples.
+All functions with usage examples:

 ### closest